dhruvrajvanshi/hades-lang/design/ref.md

   // this is only valid for types that are bitwise copyable.
 Otherwise, it is a type error. val y = deref x;
 }
+extension StringExtensions for String {

+  // extension receivers can be ref def length(ref this): Size {
+    return deref this.m_length;
+  }

+  // or mut refs if they need to modify the value def append(ref mut this, char: Char): Void {
+    /// ...
+  }
+}

+def f(str: String, sref: ref String) {
+  str.length(); // values are promoted to refs when calling extensions

+  sref.length(); // or directly accessed when they're already refs }

 ```